fanf2/kbd/unix69/README.md

 unix69 vs true fox
 ------------------

-Matt3o's Whitefox / Nightfox "True Fox" layout has the same top 2 rows as unix69.
+Matt3o's Whitefox / Nightfox "True Fox" layout has top 2 rows similar to unix69.
+The order of backslash and backquote in True Fox is the opposite of unix69, HHKB, and Sun Type 7.

 True Fox has caps lock where ctrl should be.
 Its right column is wasted on fixed-function keys.